 OAT builds networks, engages and inspires debate among professionals, business communities, decision makers and the public across borders, social layers, sectors and professions.

 OAT is held every third autumn in Oslo, over a period of approximately ten weeks.

 The main target groups of OAT include the citizens and users of the city, decision makers, professionals and international guests.

 OAT addresses global topics that spur international interest and are locally relevant.

 Topic and concept are proposed and developed through an international Call for Curators, where contestants from all over the world participate.
 An international jury appoints the winning topic.
 The curators of the winning team are responsible of developing the Triennale in close collaboration with the OAT team in Oslo.

-The OAT Secretariat is located at the Design and Architecture Norway in Oslo.
+The OAT Secretariat is located at the Oslo School of Architecture and Design (AHO).
 Hanna Dencik Petersson is Director of the Triennale.

 OAT is a non-profit association with Members and Associated Members.

 The board of OAT comprises of representatives from the Association’s Members: Nina Berre (Chair), Ole Gustavsen, Joakim Skajaa, Alexandria Algaard, Trude Gomnæs Ugelstad and Fredrik Winther.